 (c) Rueda Studio

-Her work as an artist and curator is committed to fostering space for shared dialogue between art and other disciplines, and across continents and cultures.
-She received an MFA in Visual Arts from the University of Chicago, an MA in Art and Design from the Sandberg Instituut in Amsterdam, and a BFA in Studio Art from the University of Arizona.
-Marilyn’s early work involved interviewing soldiers to explore abstract questions amidst daily work activities on military bases.
-Subsequent projects were aimed at repurposing art infrastructures to create intimacy across political divides, specifically between artists based in the United States and Cuba.
-Currently, Marilyn’s research investigates artistic developments in Cuba after the passing of Decree 349, a law that has criminalised independent artistic activity on the island.
+Marilyn is an artist and curator, currently pursuing a doctorate at the Academy of Fine Arts in Vienna, and has an MFA in Visual Arts from the University of Chicago, an MA in Art and Design from the Sandberg Institute, and a BFA in Painting and Drawing from the University of Arizona.
+Her early work involved interviewing soldiers to explore abstract questions amidst daily work activities on military bases, while subsequent projects were aimed at repurposing art infrastructures to create intimacy across political divides, specifically between artists based in the United States and Cuba.
+Currently, her research investigates artistic developments in Cuba after the passing of Decree 349, a law that has criminalised independent artistic activity on the island.

-Marilyn is the co-founder of the United States/Cuba exchange project ARTE NO ES FÁCIL (2008-2016), creator of the RITUALISTIC TECHNOLOGY exhibition series (2019-current), and often appears with OUR LITERAL SPEED.
-Her curatorial and artistic projects have been featured internationally at the New Centre for Fashion & Design (Shanghai, China), Het Hem (Zaandam, the Netherlands), Bergen Assembly (Bergen, Norway), Sometimes Art Space (Havana, Cuba), The Centre for the Development of Visual Arts (Havana, Cuba), Banff Centre (Banff, Canada), College Art Association (New York, NY), Renaissance Society, Hyde Park Art Centre, and Weinberg/Newton Gallery in Chicago, among others.
+Marilyn is the co-creator of the United States/Cuba exchange project ARTE NO ES FÁCIL (2008-2016), and the director of ENTRE, an independent project space in Vienna dedicated to fostering social and political understanding through artistic exchange.
+Her curatorial and artistic work has been featured internationally at the New Centre for Fashion & Design (Shanghai, China), Het Hem (Zaandam, the Netherlands), Bergen Assembly (Bergen, Norway), Sometimes Art Space (Havana, Cuba), The Centre for the Development of Visual Arts (Havana, Cuba), The New Gallery (Calgary, Canada), College Art Association (New York, NY), Renaissance Society, Hyde Park Art Centre, and Weinberg/Newton Gallery in Chicago, among others.

-If you would like to see her work as a performing artist, check out her website: www.marilynvolkman.com
+If you would like to know more about her work, check out her website: www.marilynvolkman.com